Sam Burns holds his own on a tough, windy day at Riviera - WTMJ

 LOS ANGELES (AP) — Sam Burns watched his five-shot lead shrink to two in a matter of two holes late Saturday afternoon at Riviera, reason to feel discouraged until realizing no one had it any easier at the Genesis Invitational.

 Riviera is enough of a test on its own.
-Throw in raging wind that caused a four-hour delay, it was tough on everyone.
+Throw in raging wind that caused a four-hole delay, it was tough on everyone.

 Burns went 31 consecutive holes with a bogey, a streak that ended on No. 8.
 When the third round was halted by darkness, he made back-to-back bogeys that dropped him to 10-under par, two shots ahead of Matt Fitzpatrick.